An online library of English translations of key selected writings on contemporary art in Japan

 Brand positioning, identity, messaging, website, and interior graphic design.

-A new 130-page bilingual English/Japanese book on pre-WW2 design history.
+A 130-page bilingual English/Japanese book on pre-WW2 design history.

 An exhibition of graphic designers who write, research, teach, and practice criticism.

-A new website design for an exterior design firm and product manufacturer.
+A website design for an exterior design firm and product manufacturer.

 A website for one of Japan's top craftspeople.